Renaissance Florence vs Silicon Valley: Entropy & Innovation

 The Medici Model vs VC Model

-The funding models may create opposite entropy dynamics:
+The funding models create opposite entropy dynamics within the boundary information processing framework:

 Medici Patronage: